 MATCO Aircraft Wheels, Brakes, Axles & Parking Brake Valves

 All-in-one geared electric Pre-Oiler AND Back-Up Engine Oil Pump ( a logical MUST HAVE for *ALL* kinds and types of engines, not just for aircraft and jet engines ).
 Besides aircraft, used in boats, sail boats, speed boats, race cars, pick-ups, cars, semi trucks, Tractor Pull vehicles, military vehicles, and much more!

-For certified aircraft, you simply get a FAA Field Approval / 337 .
 The FAA says because the pump is an external installation and a minor modification, a 337 is not required — just make a log book entry.
 Our pumps are used in many military vehicles, too.